The Offers page of the Dev Portal allows you to create, edit, and review offers associated with your product.

 - Updates can only be made to future offer dates.
 Past offer dates (i.e., offer dates that have already occurred) cannot be changed.

-- Live updates can only be made to offer dates that have already been configured.
-If a live offer does not contain a specific date (e.g., an Expiration Date), that type of date cannot be added through this process.
+- Additional dates cannot be added to an offer through the the live update process.
+Live updates can only be made to dates that have already been configured.
+For example, if an offer does not contain an Expiration Date, you cannot add one through this process.

 - The steps below can only be completed for offers in the Live sandbox.
 However, updates made through this process automatically overwrite the corresponding offer date information in all sandboxes (Dev, Stage, and Live).
 For example, if you update the launch date for an offer in the Live sandbox, the versions of that offer in the Dev and Stage sandboxes also receive that update.
 Note that the Stage sandbox will not be updated if the offer is currently under review by the Epic Games Store team.